 Second, even if an injured person does have health insurance, if his or her injuries require medical care and treatment that is not covered by health insurance, or that exceeds the applicable care available under the health insurance or that exceeds the No-Fault PIP medical benefits coverage level in Michigan after July 1, 2020, then UM coverage will allow the injured person to pursue a claim for “excess” No-Fault PIP medical benefits.

 Yes.
-Whereas collision and comprehensive coverage will cover physical damage to your car or truck, only uninsured motorist coverage will cover pain and suffering compensation and “excess” No-Fault medical benefits as a result of a car accident caused by an uninsured driver.
+Whereas collision and comprehensive coverage will cover physical damage to your car or truck, only uninsured motorist coverage in Michigan will cover pain and suffering compensation and “excess” No-Fault medical benefits as a result of a car accident caused by an uninsured driver.

-Is uninsured motorist coverage required?
+Is uninsured motorist coverage required in Michigan?

 Unfortunately, too many insurance agents fail to properly inform customers about the availability and the value of UM coverage.